 So how long should you expect your washer to work?
 Let’s look at some numbers.

-However, if the washing machine is on the lower end, for example, it costs around $399, it may only be able to handle 4,000 loads.
-On the other hand, the higher-end models that cost around
+However, if the washing machine is at the lower end, for example, it may cost around $399 and handle only 4,000 loads.
+On the other hand, the higher-end models that cost around $1100 may handle as many as 8,000 loads before needing replacement.
+In essence, you get what you pay for.

-If you’re on the market for a new washing machine in Kansas City, KS, we recommend checking the cycle rating before plopping down $400 to $1100.
-If you find a bargain where a washer is only a couple hundred dollars more but is rated to handle double the cycles, you should take advantage of it.
+If you’re in the market for a new washing machine in Kansas City, KS, we recommend checking the cycle rating before plopping down $400 to $1100.
+If you find a bargain where a washer is only a couple of hundred dollars more but is rated to handle double the cycles, you should take advantage of it.

 Stress on the Washer